kak79/railsWTS/README.md

 ![fork&clone](./app/assets/images/howto.png)

-Click on fork and then click on the green box that says Code on it and clone the the repository.
-Then open a terminal of your choice in the directory where you want the app and enter the following commands.
+Click on fork and then click on the green box that says code on it and clone the the repository.
+Open a terminal of your choice in the directory where you want the app and enter the following commands.

 ```
 mkdir folder_name